 The target device is not ready for debugging.
 Please check your configuration bit settings and program the device before proceeding.

-You will receive this message when you have not programmed your device for the first time and try to Run.
-If you receive this message after this, or immediately after programming your device, please refer to Section 6.3.6 "Debug Failure Actions".
+You will receive this message if you try to Run before programming your device.
+If you receive this message after trying to Run, or immediately after programming your device:

 The device is code protected.